 Upon approval by the Board, the President shall notify the appointee.
 If that person is unwilling or unable to serve, the Executive Committee and Executive Director will submit another candidate to the Board for its approval.

 See: Bylaws, Article IV, Section 6 and 8

 Revised: April 1981, November 1993, March 1999, July 2001, March 2006, March 2007, March 2022

-Any officer who no longer meets the qualifications for the office, according to the Association Bylaws or policies, shall resign.
-The resignation shall take effect when a replacement is appointed or elected.
+Any officer who no longer meets the qualifications for the office, according to the Association Bylaws or policies or position description, shall resign.

 If any officer other than the Executive Director fails to attend two consecutive Board meetings, or the person, in the Board’s judgment, causes serious damage to the Association or its reputation, an affirmative vote of two-thirds of the Board may remove that person from office.

 See: Bylaws, Article III, Section 8.

 A vacancy in the office of President will be filled by the President-elect, who will serve the unexpired term and for the full term to which the individual was elected.